 Apart from the survey, the researcher also gathered food diaries from the respondents.
 94 respondents kept the food diary for a week and noted every meal and drink they had in the week.
 The average caloric intake in the village is 1149 calories per person which is below the suggested average of 2100 calories by the WHO (2016).
-Table 10, shows how the researcher divided the caloric intake in different food security levels with the village average as the norm.
+Table 12, shows how the researcher divided the caloric intake in different food security levels with the village average as the norm.
 Although, the norm to be food secure is set on 2100 calories, the researcher decided to localize food security in the village by taking the mean as a standard of food security due to the different cultural eating habits in Vietnam and because the farmers are of age and therefore have a different eating habit than the younger generations.

+Table 12: Caloric intake defined in food security levels.

 Calories Food security level

 Under 800 High food insecure

 801 - 1100 Food insecure

 1101 - 1400 Average food security in the village

 1401 - 2000 Food secure

 Above 2001 High food secure